The Way Forward (Remote facilitation)

 In addition to the business simulation game, the students have to take an online exam to gain a pass for the module.

-Participation within the simulation game provides students with a unique opportunity to develop their business acumen skills by making decisions in a realistic, competitive business environment.
+Participation within the simulation game provides students with a unique opportunity to develop their business awareness skills by making decisions in a realistic, competitive business environment.
 They can also assess their own skill levels, particularly with regard to business analysis and team participation, to see where their strengths and weaknesses lie.
 It has proved to be a very useful exercise and the IAI will continue to work with Elgood for the foreseeable future.

 * The Institute of Actuaries of India is a body which helps students to qualify as actuaries.
 Actuaries use financial and statistical techniques to analyse and solve business problems, particularly those involving future financial events and risk management, in areas such as pensions, life and general insurance, investment, enterprise risk management and healthcare.